 As part of this program’s new requirements, the definition of a school bus has changed.
-If your organization uses vehicles that meet the definition of a school bus, anyone who drives these vehicles must have an S endorsement on their commercial driver’s licence by July 31, 2020.
+If your organization uses vehicles that meet the definition of a school bus, anyone who drives these vehicles must have an S endorsement on their commercial driver’s licence.
 See the School Bus Policy for more information.

 New school bus drivers

-Effective March 1, 2019, unless you have received an extension, all new Class 1 or Class 2 school bus drivers must:
+Effective March 1, 2019, all new Class 1 or Class 2 school bus drivers must:

-- complete Mandatory Entry-Level Training, successfully pass all required testing
+- complete Mandatory Entry-Level Training and pass all required testing

 - have an S endorsement on their driver’s licence